 - Tuition and fees at the host institution

-- In some cases a small daily allowance
+- In some cases a small daily allowance for meals

 To be eligible, students must:

 - Be a US citizen and possess a US passport

 - Be at least 18 years old by the start of the programme